woruo27/CCPC_gd2024_pre/day1/G/statement/en.md

 {{ s('description') }}

-Menjihuang likes GCDs(greatest common divisor), especially positive integer pairs with a big GCD.
+Menji likes GCDs(greatest common divisor), especially positive integer pairs with a big GCD.

 Let $\gcd(x,y)$ denote the GCD of $x,y$.
 There are multiple queries, in each query you are given $L,R$, with $L\leq R$, find $\max\limits_{L\leq x<y\leq R}\gcd(x,y)$.